 Face Rock Creamery returns cheese making to Bandon

-STORY AND PHOTOS BY MATTIE JOHN BAMMAN
+STORY BY MATTIE JOHN BAMMAN

 In the heart of Bandon, Oregon, near where the Coquille River meets the ocean, Face Rock Creamery buzzes with locals and tourists enjoying free cheese samples, ordering sandwiches and ice cream cones, and studying historic black-and-white photos of boats hauling milk.
 A glass wall runs almost the length of the store, giving visitors a view of the cheese as it’s made—and giving the Face Rock cheese makers a view of the visitors.

 “It’s fun to watch people through the window,” says Brad Sinko, the head cheese maker.
 “They take a bite of the three-pepper cheddar and they start waving their hand like, ‘It’s hot!’”

 Named after the massive rock formations just off the coast, Face Rock Creamery gives the impression of having stood in this spot forever.
 In fact, it occupies what was once the Bandon Cheese Factory, where Brad got his cheese-making start, and which Bandon Mayor Mary Schamehorn once called the town’s biggest tourist attraction after the Pacific Ocean.
 For a long time, “Bandon” was synonymous with cheese.
 But until four years ago, no cheese was being produced in the town, and what is now Face Rock Creamery was nothing but a gravel lot.